La Perouse Circuit Walk to Cape Banks

 Little Congwong Beach

-Do note though that while this beach is not an officially recognised nude beach, you may encounter nudist activity when visiting.
+Do note, though, that while this beach is not an officially recognised nude beach, you may encounter nudist activity when visiting.
 It’s just something to be aware of.

-To continue on the main track, retrace your steps back to the intersection and make a right turn heading northbound.
+To continue on the main track, retrace your steps to the intersection and make a right turn heading northbound.

 3. Browns Rock